Police: Woman attacked with baseball bat at Walmart

 The suspect, 31-year-old Candice Coles, was charged with felony assault with a deadly weapon inflicting serious injury and was being held at the local jail.

-A police spokesman didn’t immediately respond to an email asking if Coles has an attorney who can speak on her behalf.
+A lawyer representing Coles didn’t immediately respond to an email seeking comment.

 Sign up for Daily Newsletters